MrOtherGuy/fx-autoconfig/readme.md

 This means that if you want to affect multiple installations, like release, beta, ESR etc. you need to add the files to all of them.

+**!
+Note for non-regular Firefox installs:** Compatibility issues will arise if your Firefox install is already using autoconfiguration files (such as Librefox).
+In these  situations the easiest route might be to merge the *contents* of `config.js` with the autoconfiguration file your install has.
+This may or may not require you to also set prefs from `<program>/defaults/pref/config-prefs.js` with the excetion of `general.config.filename`.

 <details>
 <summary>Windows</summary>